 The finite element method (FEM) is by now a well-established and widely accepted approach for modelling the deformation of linearly elastic materials.

-accurately model the deformation of polymer bioscaffolds fabricated with the novel melt-electrowriting (MEW) additive manufacturing process.
+Our long-term goal is to be able to accurately model the deformation of polymer bioscaffolds fabricated with the novel melt-electrowriting (MEW) additive manufacturing process.

 In this project you will:

 - read recent research relevant to the FEM modelling of polymers

 - develop constitutive models and run FEM codes

 - compare your results with literature

 - write up your progress and regularly meet with your supervisory team.